cockroachdb/docs/v2.0/deploy-a-test-cluster.md

     pod "cockroachdb-2" deleted
     ~~~

-4. In the Admin UI, the **Summary** panel may show one node as **Suspect**.
+4. In the Admin UI, the **Cluster Overview** panel may show one node as **Suspect**.
 As Kubernetes auto-restarts the node, watch how the node once again becomes healthy.

     You can also select the **Runtime** dashboard and see the restarting of the node in the **Live Node Count** graph.